County Borough of Southend on Sea: Pre-county borough

+Expansion and County borough status gained

 The parish of Southchurch was absorbed by the borough of Southend-on-Sea on 1 November 1897.
 In 1913 the borough was expanded by gaining the former area of Leigh-on-Sea Urban District, consisting of the parish of Leigh (1527 acres) and part of the parish of Eastwood (383 acres) from Rochford Rural District.
 The civil parishes within the borough were combined to form a single parish of Southend-on Sea.

+In 1913, Southend Corporation put forward a bill to the House of Lords in 1913 to gain the status of county borough, which was not objected to by Essex County Council.
+The bill was passed and the town became a county borough in 1914, which saw the transfer of powers from Essex County Council to Southend Corporation, ending the county council's jurisdiction in the town.

 In 1933 the borough was expanded by gaining territory of Rochford Rural District consisting of parts of the parishes of Eastwood (1342 acres), Great Wakering (156 acres), North Shoebury (499 acres) and Shopland (201 acres).
 At the same time, the former area of Shoeburyness Urban District, consisting of the parish of South Shoebury (1031 acres) was gained.

+Council offices

+The first municipal building in Southend was built in Clarence Road and was completed in 1883.
+Further offices opened in Alexandra Street, but plans were developed to build a new school, library and town hall on land owned by the council at Victoria Circus.
+A design by H. T. Hare was chosen, with an estimated price of £16,350, with a grant of £5,000 provided by Essex County Council towards the cost.
+However, by 1900, these plans fell apart and the library and town hall were dropped from the plans as estimated costs had risen to £27,000.
+In 1919, land was purchased on the corner of Victoria Avenue and Carnarvon Road to build a new further education college to host both the school of art and the evening class institute, however the site was reassigned to be the home of a new town hall in 1934.
+Work however did not start on the site until 1960 on the new Southend Civic Centre, which would encompass a new police station (that opened in 1962), a courthouse (that opened in 1966), council offices and chamber, a new College (that opened in 1971) and a Library (that opened in 1974).
+The planned fire station for the site was dropped and it built in Sutton Road.